UniMath/agda-unimath/src/logic/irrefutably-surjective-maps.lagda.md

   is-irrefutably-surjective-comp (is-irrefutably-surjective-map-equiv e)
 ```

-### The composite of a surjective map after an equivalence is surjective
+### The composite of a surjective map after an equivalence is irrefutably surjective

 ```agda
 is-irrefutably-surjective-right-comp-equiv :